 Identification and utilization of sources of resistance to insect pests

 Large-scale screening of the sorghum germplasm at ICRISAT has resulted in identification of several lines with reasonable levels of resistance to shoot fly, stem borer, midge, and head bugs (Sharma et al., 1992, 2003).
 Sources of resistance to insects in sorghum have been used in the breeding program, and many varieties with resistance to insect pests have been developed.
-Levels of resistance to sorghum shoot fly and stem borer in cultivated germplam are low to moderate (Sharma et al. 2003).
+Levels of resistance to sorghum shoot fly and stem borer in cultivated germplasm are low to moderate (Sharma et al. 2003).
 Therefore, it may be important to identify wild relatives of sorghum with high levels of resistance to these pests.
 Wild relatives of sorghum have been evaluated for resistance to sorghum shoot fly at ICRISAT, and accessions belonging to Parasorghum(S. australiense, S. purpureosericeum, S. brevicallosum, S. timorense, S. versicolor, S. matarankense, and S. nitidum) and Stiposorghum(S. angustum, S. ecarinatum, S. extans, S. intrans, S. interjectum, and S. stipoideum) did not show any shoot fly damage under multi-choice conditions in the field (Venkateswaran, 2003).
 Heterosorghum (S. laxiflorum) and Chaetosorghum (S. macrospermum) showed very low damage.
 Accessions belonging to Heterosorghum, Parasorghum and Stiposorghum showed little damage by the spotted stem borer under artificial infestation in the field, except for one accession of Heterosorghum, which showed 2% dead hearts (Venkateswaran, 2003).
 Sorghum midge females did not lay any eggs in the spikelets of S. angustum, S. amplum, and S. bulbosum compared to 30 eggs in spikelets of S.

 halepense under no-choice conditions.
 Odors from the panicles of S. halepense are more attractive to the females of sorghum midge than the odors from panicles of S. stipoideum, S. brachypodum, S. angustum, S. macropsermum, S. nitidum, S. laxiflorum, and S. amplum (Sharma and Franzmann, 2001).